 A revolutionary way of Redefining modern and Antique Walls

 It is a new term for an ancient wall covering technique.
 It’s very old that the remains of plaster walls have been found in Pompeii (ancient city).
-After that, it returns in the 15th century in Venice, which is how it became associated with the Italian city.
+After that, it was returned to the 15th century in Venice, therefore, became associated with the Italian city.

 What is Venetian Plaster

 Venetian Stucco is a wall covering of plaster or lime that looks similar to marble in appearance.
-And used to protect or decorate the interior and exterior of the house.
+It is also used as protection or decorates the exterior and interior of the house.

 The technique Venetian dates back to ages.
 Greeks, Romans, and Egyptians used it with great art in various achievements.

 Having become masters in the field.
 The Italians developed this technique and distributed them in Europe during the Renaissance, hence the famous “Venetian plaster” was applied particularly to wall coverings.

 We are a professional Painting Contractor with the knowledge and experience of this stucco.

 Its recipe is a mixture of fatty lime with fine fillers, marble powder, and tinted in the mass.

 It is popular, not only for the striking and luxurious effect it gives but also because the Venetian lime plaster contains less harmful chemicals.

 Venetian stucco is use on the interior and exterior surface.
 Typical fields of application are: